williamdlees/digger/docs/_build/html/_sources/examples/human_igh.rst.txt

 ==============================

 The IGHV locus in the human reference assembly GRCh38.p12 has been annotated by IMGT.
 In this example, we will annotate with Digger and compare results.
-The comparison, and a script to reproduce it using the steps below, can be found `in digger's Git repository <https://github.com/williamdlees/digger/tree/main/tests/human/IGH/IMGT000035>`__.
+The comparison, and a script to reproduce it using the steps below, can be found `in digger's GitHub repository <https://github.com/williamdlees/digger/tree/main/tests/human/IGH/IMGT000035>`__.
+Digger's annotation `can also be found <https://github.com/williamdlees/digger/blob/main/tests/human/IGH/IMGT000035/IMGT000035.csv>`__ in that directory.

 Data
 ****